 Spatio-temporal variability in shallow groundwater and its effect on stream water quantity and quality

-The aim of this PhD project is to improve our understanding of the spatial and temporal variability in shallow groundwater chemistry in a small pre-alpine headwater catchment and its effect on streamwater quality.
-More knowledge of the spatial variability in shallow groundwater and its chemical composition can lead to a refined representation of the groundwater end-member in (time dependent) source-area analyses and thus more robust conclusions about the relative contributions of groundwater (or different parts of the groundwater) to streamflow.
+I aim to improve our understanding of spatial and temporal variability in shallow groundwater chemistry such that it can lead to a refined representation of the groundwater end-member in (time-dependent) source-area analyses, and thereby to more robust conclusions on relative contributions from different parts of the groundwater system to streamflow.

 Groundwater quality, isotopes, flushing frequency, pre-alpine catchments, runoff generation processes